a3st/Notes/README.md

 ### Requirements

-- Visual Studio 2022 or Clang-18
+- Visual Studio /or Build Tools 2022 or Clang 18
 - CMake 3.25.1+

 ## Thirdparties